Retention is the king of growth, but it can also be the silent killer if you don’t pay enough attention to it.

-For example: If you offer a to-do list app that is supposed to be used at least weekly, but most of your users only use it once a month, that doesn’t mean your product’s usage frequency should be monthly; It simply means you have a lot of work to do.
+For example: If your product is a to-do list app that is supposed to be used at least once a week, but most of your users only use it once a month, that doesn’t mean your product’s usage frequency should be monthly; It simply means you have a lot of work to do.

 There are two ways to measure usage retention: